 The hike starts at the North Interlakes Day Use Area.
 Follow the Upper Kananaskis Lakes Trail for 2.2 km.
 Then pick up the Three Isle Lake Trail and take it for 3.4 km to reach the campground.
 You’ll pass the Palliser Rockslide, and cross a few wooden bridges.
 When you reach the boardwalk you’re almost there.

-The easy Lake Minnewanka Shoreline hike is popular as an early or late season hike.
+The easy Lake Minnewanka Shoreline hike in Banff National Park is popular as an early or late season hike.
 From July 10 until September 15th dogs and bikes are not allowed on the trail, and hikers must travel as a group of four minimum as the trail travels through prime grizzly habitat.

 There are options for an 8 km, 9 km, or 11 km one way hike, depending on what campground you book.
 Aylmer Pass Junction is at the 8 km mark and is a good choice if you want to hike the Aylmer Lookout Trail.
 Continue just 1 km to reach Aylmer Canyon Campground and 3 more kilometres to reach Mt.
 Inglismaldie Campground.
 The Aylmer Pass Junction Campground is closed between July 10 and September 15th.

-The hike starts from the Lake Minnewanka day-use area.
+This is a great beginner backpacking trip as the hike is straightforward.
+It starts from the Lake Minnewanka day-use area.
 Follow the signed trail along the lakeshore.
 At the 1.1 km mark cross the bridge at Stewart Canyon and take a right.
 The trail follows the shoreline, often well above the shoreline.
 Navigation is never hard.
 Allow approximately three hours to reach the first campground.

 If you decide you want to do a hike up to Aylmer Lookout, be warned that it will be a long day.
 It’s an additional 3.7 km up from the first campsite – and 11.7 km to get back to the trailhead.
 The views of the length of gorgeous Lake Minnewanka make it all worthwhile.

 The Elk Lakes hike is a total snap – and super family-friendly if you access it via logging roads from Sparwood, BC.
 You’ll have all of a 1 km hike to reach the campground and carts are even provided.
+You couldn’t ask for an easier beginner backpacking trip!
 If you hike in from Peter Lougheed Provincial Park in Alberta, it’s a 10 km hike.
 It’s by no means a hard hike, but it’s probably pushing the boundaries for beginner backpacking trips.

 We did this backpacking trip over the Labour Day weekend and added on a side trip to Petain Falls and the glorious Petain Basin on a layover day.
 I would suggest hiking at least as far as Upper Elk Lake as its a stunner.
 There is also the option to hike from Lower Elk Lake to a lookout – a short two-hour return hike from the campsite.

 You do not need to reserve campsites ahead of time.
-They are first come, first served.
+All are first come, first served.

 It’s an easy 4.6 km one way with an elevation gain of just 125 m to reach Laughing Falls and the campsite that goes by the same name.
 It’s in a pretty location at the confluence of the Yoho and Little Yoho Rivers.